-- introducing a new retention element in the remuneration package; and - linking part of that reward to the medium term share performance of the Company.
+- increasing the variable pay element of remuneration; - introducing a new retention element in the remuneration package; and - linking part of that reward to the medium term share performance of the Company.

 On 4 June 2013, the Company offered participants of existing plans the opportunity to replace awards with an initial one off award under the deferred bonus share plan.
 In June 2014, the participants who met the vesting criteria, received their first tranche, representing one third of the original award.
 An additional grant was awarded in June 2014 to new and existing participants which also vests in thirds over three years.
+A further tranche was awarded to eligible participants in June 2016 from existing awards held by the trustees of the scheme.